 When asked to describe the “jobs-to-be-done” approach to understanding customers, Clayton Christensen remembers the milkshake.

-Intrigued by this dilemma, a colleague of Christensen’s camped out in local franchise, observing who purchased milkshakes over the course of a full day.
+Intrigued by this dilemma, a colleague of Christensen’s camped out in a local franchise, observing who purchased milkshakes over a full day.
 He recognized an interesting pattern: Roughly 40 percent of milkshake purchases occurred before working hours.
 Professionals would order them to go, intending to consume them during their morning commutes.

 This phenomenon made sense on a functional level.
 Milkshakes were a light morning treat that could fuel folks through lunch and be easily consumed with one hand on the wheel.
-But the product also served a different – and deeper – purpose: Distraction from the monotony of the daily drive.
+But the product also served a different—and deeper—purpose: to distract from the monotony of the daily drive.

-In other words, Christensen concluded, the milkshake had a job to do.
-The chain could reformulate its milkshake to better serve this purpose, arriving at a thicker and more interesting formula packed with fruit, built to last the full morning commute.
-Previous attempts to alter the milkshakes had focused on reported customer preferences, rather than the underlying needs the product could meet.
+In other words, Christensen concluded that the milkshake had a job to do.
+The chain could reformulate its milkshake to better serve this purpose, arriving at a thicker and more interesting formula packed with fruit, built to last the entire morning commute.
+Previous attempts to alter the milkshakes had focused on reported customer preferences rather than the underlying needs the product could meet.

 “The jobs-to-be-done point of view causes you to crawl into the skin of your customer and go with her as she goes about her day,” Christensen later explained, “always asking the question as she does something: Why did she do it that way?”